 Are you a good fit for Interdisciplinary Honors?

-Freshmen who do not enter the University of Washington as Honors Program students may apply to Interdisciplinary Honors for second year admission prior to spring quarter of their first year at UW.
+Freshmen at the University of Washington may apply to the Interdisciplinary Honors Program for second year admission prior to spring quarter of their first year at UW.
 The Interdisciplinary Honors curriculum explores diverse ways of thinking across disciplines and encourages students to see the relationships between their academic pursuits and the rest of their personal and professional lives.
 In addition to featuring small and engaging interdisciplinary Honors courses, we emphasize the importance of experiential learning, reflection, and a broad understanding of the interconnectedness of knowledge, a process facilitated by a portfolio.

 Students who may not have initially considered an Honors education, but are eager to think in complex ways about global challenges and take action in the world, are encouraged to apply to the Program.
 The UW Honors Program offers a platform for inquisitive, engaged students who will take up the challenge through the lens of their own diverse experiences.
 We evaluate applications broadly, looking to understand the entirety of the student’s experiences represented in those pages, and we are eager to ensure our community represents and includes complex and dynamic perspectives necessary to true scholarship.